-7.1 Staff awareness, induction and training
+7.1 Awareness, Induction and Training

-• All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff.

-- o School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This digital signature is stored by the Headteacher on Forms. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read Annex B. - All members of staff have confirmed that they have read and understood the national guidance shared with them.
+This is confirmed through participation monitoring and digital signatures on out National Online Safety portal, as well as part of their annual refresher training guiz. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
-This is addressed through annual face to face school INSET. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This is addressed through annual face to face school INSET. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-An item on all team weekly meetings, school safeguarding newsletter. - Sandling Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies; we do this by inviting input at staff meetings. - All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
-This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated every two years. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+This is achieved by: - o Providing Induction Training to at the beginning of each term for all new staff/volunteers who have been enrolled since the last induction. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Annual Child Protection training detailing KCSIE and local guidance updates are delivered during inset days at the beginning of each school year. - o Key topics are address through professional development sessions and inset days. - o Staff are assigned training watchlists to complete via our online platform.
+This is monitored by the DSL and Deputy Head to ensure that people complete this. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
+This training is regularly updated and reported to the Headteacher, DSL and to the Clerk to the Governors. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This will be achieved through face-to-face induction sessions, provision of safeguarding leaflets and by completing our enhanced induction and training offer.
+This training is regularly updated and is in line with advice from the safeguarding partners.
+The Safeguarding Governor is also actively invited to all face-to-face safeguarding training sessions delivered in school.